jamesnyika/hashi/docs/plan.md

  ---

- * General Network Connectivity for Derby [#2](https://github.com/jamesnyika/hashi/issues/2) Action Taken: Derby documentation link was broken explaining how to do this.
+ * General Network Connectivity for Derby [#2](https://github.com/jamesnyika/hashi/issues/2)

+   *Action Taken*: Derby documentation link was broken explaining how to do this.
 Forums provided the answer to change the configuration
  * Configuring database driver loading [#1](https://github.com/jamesnyika/hashi/issues/1)

-   Action Taken: Located Maven import format for driver and used that directly in my code
+   *Action Taken*: Located Maven import format for driver and used that directly in my code
  * Encountered Consul naming bug [Consul Issue 6765](https://github.com/hashicorp/consul/issues/6765) Action Taken: Used the suggested workaround to just use lower case names till it is fixed

+ * Forgot to add the link from App Server to DB
+   I had a bad assumption that simply standing up the proxies meant that they automatically mediated TLS connections between them.
+But that is not true if there is no defined upstream path.

+   *Action Taken*: added the upstream from the app server to the dbserver.
+Used the local port for that link to validate that indeed it work and it did.

  * General lack of clarity in the documentation about when to use service name vs service id.

-   Action Taken: Document my finding and hopefully not make the mistake again.
+   *Action Taken*: Document my finding and hopefully not make the mistake again.
 I have both in my config files.

  * Generally challenging to understand which ports belong to which proxies.
 I have to work out a system for understanding this.

-I overcame this challenge by using ```` nettop -c  -t loopback```` to look at port connections and where traffic was flowing.
+   *Action Taken* I overcame this challenge by using ```` nettop -c  -t loopback```` to look at port connections and where traffic was flowing.
+The image below is NOT the final solution -- but it illustrates the point.

  ![NettopDiagram](../resources/images/ConsulServiceMesh.png)

+### Final Solution
+ My final solution is described [here](./solution.md)